slcs-jsc/jurassic/README.md

 * Edit the `LIBDIR` and `INCDIR` paths to point to the directories where the necessary libraries are located on your system.

 * By default, the JURASSIC binaries are linked dynamically.
-Ensure that the `LD_LIBRARY_PATH` is properly configured to include the paths to the shared libraries.
+If you used the bundled libs, set `LD_LIBRARY_PATH` before running any JURASSIC binary:

+      export LD_LIBRARY_PATH=[jurassic_directory]/libs/build/lib:$LD_LIBRARY_PATH

+  If you installed system libraries in standard paths, this step is not needed.
 If you prefer static linking, you can enable it by setting the `STATIC` flag, which allows you to copy and use the binaries on other machines.
 However, in some cases, either static or dynamic linking may not be feasible or could cause specific issues.

 **4. Compile and test the installation**